 More Shots on Goal Ahead: 88E Reveals Next Multi-Billion Barrel Oil Opportunity

-In fact, it’s more emboldened than ever, doubling down on its North Slope ambitions and acquiring the previously ASX listed XCD Energy in an off market takeover.
+88E recently doubled down on its North Slope ambitions by acquiring the previously ASX listed XCD Energy in an off market takeover.

 88E now has net half a million acres of exploration ground across multiple world class assets with multi-billion barrel discovery potential on the North Slope.